-- 1. The parties are committed to working collaboratively with representatives of the other employee organizations in a variety of structures and processes created to address the priorities of MCPS.
+- The parties are committed to working collaboratively with representatives of the other employee organizations in a variety of structures and processes created to address the priorities of MCPS.
 They include the following: - a.
-Associations/Deputy Superintendents/Chief Operating Officer/Chief Academic Officer/ Chief of School Support and Well-Being (ADC)-A joint committee that provides for regular, ongoing discussions and decision-making on matters germane to the employee organizations and management.
-The membership of ADC includes the president and executive director of each of the employee organizations, the deputy superintendent, the Deputy Superintendents/Chief Operating Officer/Chief Academic Officer/Chief of School Support and Well-Being.
+Associations/Deputy Superintendents/Chief Operating Officer/Chief Academic Officer and Chief of School Support and Improvement (ADC)-A joint committee that provides for regular, ongoing discussions and decision making on matters germane to the employee organizations and management.
+The membership of ADC includes the president and executive director of each of the employee organizations, the deputy superintendent, and the chief operating officer, the chief academic officer, and the chief of school improvement and support.
 The agenda for ADC meetings shall be jointly developed by its members.
-Each member shall be permitted to add items to the agenda. - Discussing matters of mutual interest or concern
+Each member shall be permitted to add items to the agenda. - Discussing matters of mutual interest or concern - Identifying opportunities to address shared interests - Developing guidelines and processes for implementing collaboration throughout the school system - Creating an organizational expectation for collaboration - Identifying supports and resources to sustain collaboration - Serving as a coordinating body and resource to facilitate the use of collaboration throughout MCPS - Reviewing and assessing the effectiveness of collaboration between MCPS and the associations - Determining how to align the three professional growth systems - Resolving problems arising from the interpretation or implementation of collaborative decisions - Supporting the implementation of the Organizational Culture of Respect throughout the system - Identifying how decisions that are made with other employee organizations will impact unit members and how all parties will be involved in these decisions so that the impact of any decision will be known before the decision is made - Discussing decisions that impact the members of multiple associations - Working together to identify opportunities and initiatives to improve the wellness of MCPS employees